 A post shared by FernieBC (@tourismfernie)

 With a name like Fernie, you better believe that this spot lives and breathes small-town charm.
-And nothing, not “fires, floods, mine disasters, or even a curse” have brought the town down.
+And nothing, not “fires, floods, mine disasters, or even a curse” has brought the town down.
 The resilient, albeit quirky spot may be home to many myths and legends, but it has plenty of holiday cheer to go around every year.
 From seasonal fireworks and carolling to the Light Up The Arts exhibition at the Fernie Arts Station, Fernie has it all!

 Tofino